Adopted by Council: February 2020

-1.1 The College’s investment assets are divided between (a) long term endowments, corporate capital and reserves ("Long Term Funds") which should be invested to provide income and capital growth or a total return sufficient to support spending requirements and maintain a capital value which at least correlates with inflation; and (b) shorter term endowments and other funds which should be invested emphasising certainty of value and ready availability ("Short Term Funds").
+1.1 The College’s investment assets are divided between (a) long term endowments, corporate capital and reserves (“Long-Term Funds”) which should be invested to provide income and capital growth or a total return sufficient to support spending requirements and maintain a capital value at least in line with inflation over the long term; and (b) shorter term endowments and other funds which should be invested emphasising certainty of value and ready availability (“Short-Term Funds”).

 1.2 The spending rule for funds invested for total return is reviewed and agreed by the Investment Committee annually at a meeting in the Lent term.